-Folklore tells a tale of the Guru having flown from Tibet to the cave on the cliff on the back of a flying tigress so that he could meditate.
+Folklore tells a tale of the Guru having flown from Tibet to the cave on the cliff on the back of a flying tigress.

 The Tiger’s Nest Monastery is a mystical site with a fascinating and mysterious history.
 This makes it one of the most popular tourist destinations in Bhutan.

-The hike to Tiger’s Nest is a moderate to difficult one but you’ll be able to do it if you have at least an average level of fitness.
+The hike to Tiger’s Nest is a moderate to difficult one.
+You’ll be able to do it if you have at least an average level of fitness.

 The hike takes between 3 to 5 hours depending on your pace.
 Some parts are quite steep so go slow and be sure of your footing – especially when you make the return trip downhill which can be quite slippery.
 The hike is about 6 km (4 miles) in length round trip.

-Make sure not to rush or push yourself too hard as the quick elevation to 900 meters can put a bit of strain on your body as it needs more time to adjust.
+Make sure not to rush or push yourself too hard.
+The quick elevation to 900 meters can put a bit of strain on your body as it needs more time to adjust.

-The hike up to the Tiger’s Nest Monastery begins on a dirt trail, at the base of the mountain, with some rock, sand and gravel patches along the way.
+The hike up to the Tiger’s Nest Monastery begins at the base of the mountain.
+Ther is a dirt trail with some rock, sand and gravel patches along the way.

 For people who cannot make the climb, there are horses available for hire at the starting point.
 While the trail is not steep, it is uphill the whole way.

-There is a cafeteria at the halfway mark, where you can take a break to catch your breath and eat something to keep your energy levels up.
+There is a cafeteria at the halfway mark.
+Take a break to catch your breath and eat something to keep your energy levels up.

 From this point, you can see a clear view of the monastery and take some beautiful photos of it.
 Some people choose to make this their finishing point and return back down after seeing the view.

-The trail levels out for a while after the halfway point, making the second half of the hike a bit easier and less strenuous than the first.
+The trail levels out for a while after the halfway point.
+The second half of the hike a bit easier and less strenuous than the first.

-There is an excellent photo point along the second half of the hike where you can see a closer view of the entire monastery as it perches on the steep cliff.
+There is an excellent photo point along the second half of the hike.
+You can see a closer view of the entire monastery as it perches on the steep cliff.

 The last section of the trail includes a series of about 700 stone steps that you will need to journey along.

-You’ll walk down the stairs at first, then across a bridge, and finally, you’ll start climbing the stairs up to the monastery.
-This is the real challenging part of the hike so be sure to take your time, it’s not a race to the top.
+You’ll walk down the stairs at first, then across a bridge.
+Finally, you’ll start climbing the stairs up to the monastery.
+This is the real challenging part of the hike so be sure to take your time, it’s not a race to the top!

-Your backpacks, cameras, and cell phones will also need to be left in a locker at the entrance.
-Your guide can then give you a tour of the temples, where you will learn about its history and all the fascinating legends associated with the monastery.
+Your guide can then give you a tour of the temples.
+Learn about its history and all the fascinating legends associated with the monastery.

-While it can get pretty cold in the winter time, you’ll start to feel hot as you hike, so layers of light clothing your best option.
+While it can get pretty cold in the winter time, you’ll start to feel hot as you hike.
+Layers of light clothing are your best option.

-You’ll need light layers that you can remove and carry with ease because you don’t want to be carrying around a heavy winter jacket and not end up needing it.
+You’ll need light layers that you can remove and carry with ease.
+Don’t make the mistake of carrying around a heavy winter jacket and not needing it.

 Even if you go in the warmer months, you’ll need to wear respectable clothing as it’s a sacred site with monks present.
 So no shorts or revealing tops.
 The temple itself can be quite cool so you should take a jacket or long-sleeved layer with you as well.

-You should also try to take a scarf with you to cover your nose and mouth as a filter for the dust kicked into the air by people or horses on the path in front of you.
+You should also try to take a scarf with you to cover your nose and mouth.
+This works great to filter for the dust kicked into the air by people or horses on the path in front of you.